AnujCodeZ/NeuralStyleTransfer/README.md

+# Neural Style Transfer with Google Colab.

+Neural Style Transfer runs on Google Colab with power of GPU and have a shareable web page.

 ## Neural Style Transfer.

 Neural style transfer is a technique which takes images two images, a *content* image and a *style* image and generates an output image which looks like the content image, but is “painted” in the style of the style image.